Ethyl Corporation: History

+In 2022, the YouTube channel Veritasium released a video titled The Man Who Accidentally Killed the Most People in History, which examined Thomas Midgley Jr.'s role in the development of leaded gasoline and CFCs.
+The video, which had over 40 million views by 2025, brought renewed public attention to Ethyl Corporation’s historical involvement in leaded fuel production.

 Tetraethyllead

 Tetraethyllead has been recognized as a contributor to soil, air and water lead pollution, and is toxic to humans.
 While leaded gasoline made engines more efficient, lead pollution has increased by over 625 times previous levels in the past century due partly to pollution by leaded fuel.
 Ethyl Corporation historically denied that tetraethyllead poses significant public health risks in excess of those associated with gasoline itself.

 Tetraethyllead was supplied for blending with raw gasoline in the form of "Ethyl Fluid", which blended tetraethyllead with the lead scavengers 1,2-dibromoethane and 1,2-dichloroethane.
 Ethyl fluid contained a dye which would distinguish treated gasoline from untreated gasoline and discourage the diversion of gasoline for other purposes, such as cleaning.